SukeshKarra/Hate-Speech-Recognition-/README.md

    pip install -r requirements.txt
    ```

-## Usage
+ Usage

-1. **Data Preprocessing**: Before training the model, you need to preprocess the data.
+1. Data Preprocessing: Before training the model, you need to preprocess the data.
 Use the following command to run the preprocessing script:

    ```bash
    python src/data_preprocessing.py
    ```

-2. **Model Training**: Train the machine learning models by running the model training script:
+2. Model Training: Train the machine learning models by running the model training script:

    ```bash
    python src/model.py
    ```

-3. **Prediction**: To classify new data, use the trained model to make predictions:
+3. Prediction: To classify new data, use the trained model to make predictions:

    ```bash
    python src/predict.py --input "path_to_input_data"
    ```

-## Results
+ Results

 The best-performing model achieved an accuracy of **X%**.
 Detailed results of the model's performance can be found in the [Results](results.md) file.